gladex/scFTAT/README.md

 # scFTAT
 scFTAT: a Single-Cell Annotation Approach Integrating FFT and Improved Transformer

-* ScFTAT is a cell type recognition approach based on FFT and improved Transformer.It aims to provide researchers with a deep learning tool for single-cell classifying tasks.
+* ScFTAT is a cell-type recognition approach based on FFT and an improved Transformer.
+It aims to provide researchers with a deep learning tool for single-cell classifying tasks.
 * Current version: 1.0

 ### Setting up ###

-* Setting up scFTAT requires an environment with Python 3.7 or newer, along with Tensorflow and other necessary machine learning libraries.
+* Setting up scFTAT requires an environment with Python 3.7 or newer, Tensorflow, and other necessary machine-learning libraries.
 * Install all dependencies using pip: `pip install -r requirements.txt`.
 * scFTAT does not require database configuration.
-* After setting up the above files, execute the code in the `train-test.py` file in order.Note that the pkl file needs to be converted to CSV format before running.
+* After setting up the above files, execute the code in the `train-test.py` file in order.
+Note that the pkl file needs to be converted to CSV format before running.
 * Since scFTAT is primarily used for research and development, it does not have a specific deployment guide.
 Please integrate it into your project or workflow as needed.

 ### Contribution guidelines ###